“Knuckling” - Understanding Leg Issues in Doberman Puppies: Carpal Laxity Syndrome

 Buffered Vitamin C:

-Collagen Formation: Vitamin C is important for the synthesis of collagen, a vital component of cartilage and joint health.
-Buffered vitamin C is easier on the stomach and can be better tolerated by puppies.
+Collagen Formation: Vitamin C is important for the synthesis of collagen, a vital component of cartilage and joint health (Wu, 2024).
+While canines have not been explicitly studied at the time of writing (and updating) this article, in humans, buffered vitamin C is easier on the stomach (Gruenwald, 2006) and may be better tolerated by puppies than non-buffered versions.

-Antioxidant Properties: Vitamin C has antioxidant properties that help reduce inflammation and support the immune system, promoting overall health and potentially aiding in the recovery from CLS.
+Antioxidant Properties: Limited research in canines suggests that vitamin C may have antioxidant properties that may help reduce inflammation and support the immune system (Barroso et al., 2024), promoting overall health and potentially aiding recovery from CLS.

 Moderate Exercise: Provide moderate, controlled exercise to help strengthen your puppy’s muscles without overloading their joints.
 Avoid high-impact activities until the condition improves.

-Veterinary Care: Regular check-ups with your veterinarian are essential.
+Veterinary Care: Last, but certainly not least, regular check-ups with your veterinarian are essential.
 They can monitor your puppy’s progress and adjust treatment plans as necessary.
 In some cases, physical therapy might be recommended.

 Preventive Measures

-While genetic predisposition can’t be changed, you can take preventive measures to reduce the risk of CLS:
+While genetic predisposition can’t be changed, you may be able, in conjunction with your veterinarian’s guidance, take preventive measures to reduce the risk of CLS:

 Proper Nutrition: Feed a high-quality diet appropriate for your puppy’s breed, size, and age.
 Here at A Doberman’s World, we recommend a balanced raw diet (either formulated by a certified canine nutritionist or a commercially pre-made raw that is balanced and complete per AAFCO standards).
 If raw is not an option, we recommend gently cooked versions of the aforementioned formulations.
-While we understand that most readers likely feed commercial dry feed, on average, we do not recommend kibble.
+While we understand that most readers likely feed commercial dry food, on average, we do not recommend kibble.
 Usually, concerns about the cost can be alleviated when shown how to source the ingredients for balanced meals.
 The cost of a raw diet in comparison to a top-shelf dry food is comparable.
-Moreover, the vet costs you will save can be quite substantial.

 Controlled Growth: Avoid overfeeding and monitor your puppy’s weight to prevent too rapid growth.